 DoIT Shared Tools - JIRA - Service Description and Policies

-UW DoIT JIRA is a central service supported by DoIT's Shared Tools Team using Atlassian's JIRA product.
-This product enables teams to track issues and resolution via various workflows.
+UW DoIT JIRA is a service supported by DoIT's Shared Tools Team using Atlassian's JIRA product.
+This product enables DoIT Staff to track issues and resolution via various workflows.
 The service is currently offered to DoIT Teams and DoIT-related teams.
 JIRA is an extendable product that provides great flexibility in configuring projects for tracking issues.

-Please contact the Jira Admins (firstname.lastname@example.org) if you would like to demo and/ or get a feel of our "Default" project.
+Please contact the JIRA Admins through the DoIT Help Desk at (email@example.com) if you would like to demo and/ or get a feel of our "Default" project.

 User accounts are automatically created when you log in to https://jira.doit.wisc.edu using your NetID credentials.
 If your department has used UDDS user groups for permissions on projects, you may automatically have access to JIRA projects.
-Otherwise you will need to submit a request to be granted access to the specific projects.
+Otherwise, you will need to submit a request to the specific JIRA Project Admin to be granted access to projects with restricted permissions.

 Responsible Use and Data Policies